Henry’s TD run in OT lifts Titans over skidding Ravens 30-24

+BALTIMORE (AP) — For three quarters, the undermanned Ravens put the clamps on Derrick Henry and the Tennessee Titans.

+By the time if was all over, the star running back and Tennessee would again head out of Baltimore with an upset victory to savor.

-BALTIMORE (AP) — Derrick Henry ran for a 29-yard touchdown with 5:21 left in overtime to cap another memorable performance against the Baltimore Ravens, and the Tennessee Titans rallied for a 30-24 victory Sunday.
+Henry ran for a 29-yard touchdown with 5:21 left in overtime Sunday to cap another memorable performance against the Ravens and provide Tennessee with a 30-24 win.

-Running against a patchwork Ravens defensive line, Henry finished with 133 yards on 28 carries.
-It was his sixth 100-yard game of the season and put him over 1,000 yards for the third consecutive year.
+Heading into the fourth quarter, Henry had 44 yards on 18 carries and the Titans trailed 21-13.
+He finished with 133 yards on 28 carries — his sixth 100-yard game of the season.
+His big day also put him over 1,000 yards for the third consecutive year.

+“You could just kind of tell as the game wore on to the fourth quarter that we were wearing on them offensively,” Titans coach Mike Vrabel said.

-It was reminiscent of Henry’s outing last January, when he rambled for 195 yards to carry the Titans to a 28-12 upset of the top-seeded Ravens in the AFC Divisional playoff.
+It was reminiscent of Henry’s outing last January, when he rambled for 195 yards to carry the Titans to a 28-12 upset of the top-seeded Ravens in the AFC divisional playoff.

+“I try to do anything I can when the ball’s in my hand to help our team win,” Henry said.

+This one didn’t have the same win-or-go-home significance, but it was close.

 After forcing a punt to begin overtime, Tennessee (7-3) moved 73 yards on six plays to get back on track after losing three of its previous four games.

+“I had a ton of confidence that as soon as we got the ball we were going to march it down and get in the end zone,” Titans quarterback Ryan Tannehill said.

 Baltimore (6-4) has lost two straight and three of four.
-Until the fourth quarter, the Ravens did a decent job of stopping Henry without injured defensive linemen Calais Campbell (calf) and Brandon Williams (ankle).
+Until the fourth quarter, the Ravens did a decent job of controlling Henry without injured defensive linemen Calais Campbell (calf) and Brandon Williams (ankle).

+“We just didn’t stop him,” rookie middle linebacker Patrick Queen said.
+“We’ve been preaching that we have to play all four quarters and dominate.”

-Tennessee trailed 21-10 early in the third quarter and 21-16 late in regulation before launching a 90-yard drive featuring the running of Henry and some precise throws by Ryan Tannehill.
+Tennessee trailed 21-10 early in the third quarter and 21-16 late in regulation before launching a 90-yard drive featuring the running of Henry and some precise throws by Tannehill.

 On third down from the Baltimore 14, A. J. Brown caught a short pass on the right side and broke four tackles before scoring while standing up with 2:18 left.
 Tannehill ran in the conversion to make it 24-21.